 Bicycle touring El Salvador was my next challenge.
 Crossing international borders are always a time of nervous excitement.
 Sometimes things are quick, efficient and friendly.
 Other times they are tedious, overly officious and a cause of great anxiety.
-The crossing to El Salvador was very much the former.
+Crossing to El Salvador was very much the former.

 Crossing into El Salvador

 First step was find the Guatemala immigration office to get my exit stamp.
 With no people waiting in line it took all of 30 seconds to complete.
 A simple process of saying hello, handing over my passport and with little wasted time an exit stamp was granted.
 I was on my way.